ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/basics.dotnet.markdown

 ### Example IV - Querying a Specified Index

-In the above examples we **did not** specify an index that we want to query.
+In the above examples, we **did not** specify an index that we want to query.
 RavenDB will try to locate an appropriate index or create a new one.
 You can read more about creating indexes [here](../../indexes/creating-and-deploying).

 In order to specify an index, we need to pass it as a second generic parameter to the `Query` method or pass the index name as a parameter.